neil-forks/PineSAM-river/docs/index.md

 You can access the settings remotely once the app is running on the main PC/laptop.

-* Find the [local IP address](https://lifehacker.com/how-to-find-your-local-and-external-ip-address-5833108) of the device running the app.
+* Find the [local IP address](https://lifehacker.com/how-to-find-your-local-and-external-ip-address-5833108) of the computer running the app.
-* open `http://<ip-address>:8080/` on the second device on the same network (e.g., a phone).
+* Open `http://<ip-address>:8080/` on the second device on the same network (e.g., a phone).
 * Pinecil needs to be within BLE range of the computer running the PineSAM app.
+* Hint: if your PC is on a LAN, then also enable the wifi connection on it, and use that IP Address.

 ## :octicons-book-24: References